RIBA Awards FAQs

 Will I be required to provide detailed sustainability data?

 The sustainability form has been updated, which means projects submitted for the UK Awards with a contract value over £1m will have to provide detailed sustainability data. this does not apply to the International Awards.
-For the UK Awards and International Awards, there are elements of the sustainability form that requires all projects to complete, but with optional questions for projects under £1m in contract value.
+For the UK Awards and International Awards, there are elements of the sustainability form which are mandatory, but with some optional questions that allow you to provide further detail.
 We ask that all projects try to provide as detailed information as possible.

 I can't provide quantifiable sustainability data - can I still enter?

 If it’s not possible for your project to produce quantifiable data either because of its size, or because it does not provide climatic enclosure, you must note this and explain the reasons in the ‘Further Information’ field on the sustainability form.